CharanpalSingh/Masters/README.md

 Masters Thesis Repository

 This Repository contains my final masters thesis paper and all relevant R code.\
-Note that the dataset used cannot be provided due to copyright and for privacy of the particpants involved in the CHILD cohort study.\
+Note that the dataset used cannot be provided due to copyright and for privacy of the particpants involved in the CHILD cohort study, see link for more details https://childstudy.ca/for-researchers/data-access/.
+Note individual-level participant data was used for this study which fall under controlled access data. \
 All code and findings are copyright of Charanpal Singh.

 Title: Modeling Childhood Wheezing in Small Areas in Manitoba